-DOI is an acronym for “digital object identifier”, meaning a “digital identifier of an object” rather than an “identifier of a digital object”.
-The DOI system was initiated by the International DOI Foundation in 1998, and initially developed with the collaboration of some participants in ISO/TC46/SC9.
+DOI is an acronym for “digital object identifier,” meaning a “digital identifier of an object” rather than an “identifier of a digital object.”
+The International DOI Foundation initiated the DOI system in 1998, and it was initially developed with the collaboration of some participants in ISO/TC46/SC9.
 Due to its application in the fields of information and documentation and previous collaboration with some ISO/TC46/SC9 participants, it was introduced as a possible work item in 2004 and further developed from 2006 to 2010.

 The content of an object associated with a DOI name is described unambiguously by DOI metadata, based on a structured extensible data model that enables the object to be associated with metadata of any desired degree of precision and granularity to support description and services.
 The data model supports interoperability between DOI applications.

-The scope of the DOI system is not defined by reference to the type of content (format, etc.) of the referent, but by reference to the functionalities it provides and the context of use.
-The DOI system provides, within networks of DOI applications, for unique identification, persistence, resolution, metadata and semantic interoperability.
+The scope of the DOI system is not defined by reference to the type of content (format, etc.) of the referent but by reference to the functionalities it provides and the context of use.
+The DOI system provides, within networks of DOI applications, unique identification, persistence, resolution, metadata, and semantic interoperability.

 —Adapted from the Handbook of the International DOI Foundation.